HalasProject/JAX-WS/README.md

 </p>

-L'objectif de ce TP est d'apprendre à manipuler l'API JAX-WS et l'aproche (SOAP) pour le développement de services web étendus à partir de la plateforme de développement Java.
+The objective of this lab is to learn how to handle the JAX-WS API and the (SOAP) approach for the development of extended web services from the Java development platform.

-Le TP est fourni avec trois dossier parent :
+The TP comes with three parent folders:

-- JAX-WS Server: Contient L'API ainsi la connection a la base de donneé MySQL grace a JDBC.
+- JAX-WS Server: Contains the API as well as the connection to the MySQL database thanks to JDBC.

-- JAX-WS Client: Continet la partie client qui permet d'interagir avec le server.
+- JAX-WS Client: Continet the client part which allows to interact with the server.

-- SOAP-UI: une sauvgarde de soap-ui qui permet de tester les endpoint.
+- SOAP-UI: a backup of soap-ui that allows endpoint testing.

-**Buts pédagogiques** : transformation d'un POJO (Plain old Java object) en service web, génération des artifacts à partir d'une description WSDL, utilisation de l'outillage fourni depuis JavaSE 6, mise en place d'un intercepteur (handler), clients service web en mode asynchrone, outils **wsimport**.
+**Educational goals**: transformation of a POJO (Plain old Java object) into a web service, generation of artifacts from a WSDL description, use of the tools provided since JavaSE 6, implementation of an interceptor (handler), web service clients in asynchronous mode, **wsimport** tools.

-## Prérequis logiciels
+## Software prerequisites

-Avant de démarrer ce TP JAX-WS, veuillez préparer votre environnement de développement en installant les outils suivants :
+Before starting this JAX-WS lab, please prepare your development environment by installing the following tools:

 *  [Java via OpenJDK](https://jdk.java.net/  "Java 8+")